-The right time to put a cat to sleep
+- When is the right time to put your cat to sleep?

 Euthanasia, or having a cat put to sleep, is a difficult issue that is never easy to deal with and is always emotive.

 Most vets would agree that it is not the length of a cat's life that is of prime concern but the quality of his life.
 There is obviously no necessity to put down cats because they are old - cats will age at different rates.

 Similarly, there is no need to put a cat to sleep simply because a terminal condition such as cancer has been diagnosed - the cat may well be able to live several more happy months.

 However, when your cat is suffering from extreme pain which is difficult to control, your vet may suggest that euthanasia is the kindest option.
 Taking the decision to have your cat put to sleep is one that shouldn't be taken lightly, and the advice of your vet will be invaluable in making the right choice.
 When there is no reasonable alternative, to enable a cat to die in peace and dignity can be a tremendous relief.

 From a vet's point of view, giving advice depends upon a delicate balance of clinical judgement and counselling skills, because the decision is usually not cut and dried.
 The primary consideration is almost always the welfare of any animal - although owner considerations may also play a role.